sarojbelbase/nepstonks/README.md

 <strong><a target="_blank" href="https://t.me/nepstonks">telegram channel > t.me/nepstonks</a></strong><br>

-Inspired from <a target="_blank" href="https://github.com/amitness/auto-investment">auto-investment.</a> Feel free to fork or star to your liking.
+Inspired from <a target="_blank" href="https://github.com/amitness/auto-investment">auto-investment.</a>
+Feel free to fork or give a star to support my doing.

 ### Made with ❤️ in Nepal.